qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 Retrieving features from a PostgreSQL database can be time-consuming, especially over a network.
-You can improve the drawing performance of PostgreSQL layers by ensuring that a :index:`PostGIS spatial index` exists on each layer in the database.
-PostGIS supports creation of a :index:`GiST (Generalized Search Tree) index` to speed up spatial searches of the data (GiST index information is taken from the PostGIS documentation available at http://postgis.net).
+You can improve the drawing performance of PostgreSQL layers by ensuring that a PostGIS spatial index exists on each layer in the database.
+PostGIS supports creation of a GiST (Generalized Search Tree) index to speed up spatial searches of the data (GiST index information is taken from the PostGIS documentation available at http://postgis.net).

 .. tip:: You can use the DBManager to create an index to your layer.
 You should